BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 $ rmdir help

-You have to be outside a directory before you can remove it with rmdir
+ls4 Note: You must be outside the directory to remove it with rmdir.

 touch